Frank Kurtis: Career

 Kurtis was born in Crested Butte, Colorado.
 He began working with fabrication when he was hired by Willet Brown and Tom Lee to rework Don Lee Racing Team's midget car bodies.

 Kurtis started Kurtis Kraft when he built his own midget car chassis in the late 1930s.
 In 1941, Kurtis designed a car named The Californian for Joel Thorne.
 Glenn Gordon "Gary" Davis (d.
 1973) saw this car, and used the design for his Davis D-2 Divan, a 3-wheeled design of which only 13 were produced.

-He built some very low glass-fibre bodied two-seaters sports cars under his own name in Glendale, California between 1949 and 1955.
+Kurtis built some very low glass-fibre bodied two-seaters sports cars under his own name in Glendale, California between 1949 and 1955.
 Ford (US) running gear was used.
 About 17 Kurtis Sport Cars had been made when the licence was sold to Madman Muntz who built the Muntz Jet.
 In 1954 and 1955, road versions of his Indianapolis racers were offered.

 Kurtis Kraft created over 550 ready-to-run midget cars, and 600 kits.
 The Kurtis Kraft chassis midget car featured a smaller version of the Offenhauser motor.
 The National Midget Auto Racing Hall of Fame describes the combination as "virtually unbeatable for over twenty years."
 Kurtis Kraft created 120 Indianapolis 500 cars, including five winners.

 Kurtis sold his midget car business to Johnny Pawl in the late 1950s, and his quarter midget business to Ralph Potter in 1962.
 Kurtis died in February 1987.